mohammadamanpatel/Exploding-Kittens/README.md

 # Emitrr Assignment

-A simple card game application built using the MERN stack and Vite for the frontend.
-This project allows users to create accounts, start a game, and draw cards.
+A simple card game application built using the node/express.js for backend along with redis for data storing and react,Vite for the frontend along with local storage to save the progress .This project allows users to create accounts, start a game, and draw cards.
 It utilizes Redux for state management, Redis for database, and is styled using Tailwind CSS for a responsive and modern look.

 Features